hotg-ai/rune/docs/tutorials/tutorial.md

 PROC_BLOCK<f32[128, 3],f32[128, 3]> normalize hotg-ai/rune#proc_blocks/normalize
 ```

-The input and output of the Procedural Block are the same `f32[128, 3]`.
-The label for the Procedural block is `normalize` and the location of the Procedural Block is `hotg-ai/rune#proc_blocks/normalize`.
+The input and output of the Processing Block are the same `f32[128, 3]`.
+The label for the Processing block is `normalize` and the location of the Processing Block is `hotg-ai/rune#proc_blocks/normalize`.

 The `MODEL` directive tells the rune to use the tflite model.